MiniFate/MiniFate/_chapters/00-outline.md

 | 5 or 6   | {{pos}}   |

 You'll also need a way to keep track of fate points for each player.
-Poker chips are perfect for this, but in a pinch you can just mark them down with pencil and paper.
+Poker chips are perfect for this, but in a pinch you can just mark them down with pencil.

 ## Acknowledgements